DIGITAL PRODUCT PASSPORT

 Tell stronger product stories.

-The DPP data can help to highlight product origins, ethical sourcing, and green credentials through digital touchpoints like QR codes and e-labels.
-Strong storytelling and transparency can be an excellent tool for marketing teams looking to gain a competitive advantage over competitors.
+DPP data can highlight product origins, sourcing, and environmental credentials through digital touchpoints like QR codes and e-labels.
+That gives marketing teams stronger material for clear, credible product stories.

 Win customer trust with transparency.